srflaxu40/ansible-m31/README.md

 3. Activate project
   - `pyenv activate ansible`

 * You should now be in the ansible project.
-Install your pip modules:
+Install your pip modules (one-time only):
 ```
 pip install boto
 pip install ansible
+pip install awscli
 ```

-* *alternative* - just install awscli, and ansible with pip.

 ## Roles: